 |

 By the beginning of December, Allied troops had broken the German lines.
-The 2nd New Zealand Division crossed the River Moro to the west of the Canadians and captured Orosgna.
-Charles Allfrey, commanding the V Corps of the British 8th Army, to whom the Canadian Division was assigned, signaled Major General Christopher Vokes, their commander.
+The 2nd New Zealand Division crossed the River Moro to the west of the Canadians but failed to take Orosgna.
+Charles Allfrey, commanding the V Corps of the British 8th Army, to whom the Canadian Division was assigned, signalled Major-General Christopher Vokes, their commander.
 "You must get over the River Moro as soon as possible."
-Bloody December was under way, and with it the Moro River Campaign.
+Bloody December was under way1, and with it the Moro River campaign.
 This would be the first real divisional level battle fought by Canadians in the Second World War.
 All of the division's infantry battalions fought desperate actions during the next two weeks and the Canadians fought their way through the Moro River Valley, taking villages, towns, crossroads and a feature known only as "The Gully."
 Losses were high, the weather and mud challenging, and pressure from higher headquarters, including General Montgomery, was intense.
-The Decision to Attack OrtonaWhen The Gully was finally taken, no one expected the Germans to remain in Ortona for several reasons.
+The Decision to Attack OrtonaWhen The Gully was finally taken, no one expected the Germans to remain in Ortona for several reasons:

 At left, a prewar view of Ortona, looking north over the dock area.
 At right, a views of Ortona circa 2005 from Wikipedia.
 The mountains to the west of Ortona are visible.
 The photo shows the size of the coastal cliffs, and the rebuilt San Tomasso Cathedral is plainly visible.
 Below, the castle dominating the north end of Ortona. |